bhavinisai/snowflake-healthcare-normalization/README.md

 ---

 ## Execution
+The core transformation logic is handled by the `DataProcessor` class in `src/data_processor.py`.

 1. Place the raw CSV file (`legacy_healthcare_data.csv`) inside the project folder.

 2. Ensure that the script is located at `src/main.py`.

-3. Run the following command from the root directory of the project:
+3. Run the following command from the root directory:
 ```bash
 python3 src/main.py
 ```